 - To get an itemized receipt for your Everlywell test, simply send an email to [email protected] (include your order number in the email).

 So you’ve got some money in an FSA/HSA account – but now what?
-Can you use it to get any of Everlywell’s at-home lab tests?
+Can you use it to get any of Everlywell’s at-home lab tests or online telemedicine option?

 Whether you open a Flexible Spending Account (FSA) or Health Savings Account (HSA), you’re basically opening a savings account – that comes with tax benefits – to use specifically for healthcare expenses.
 This includes expenses that are part of your health insurance plan, like deductibles and copays, but you can also use the funds to cover qualified medical expenses.